hichxm/freecodecamp-challenges/README.md

 ## Notes

 - This README is auto-generated by `scripts/generate-readme.js`.
-- The Node version matrix is derived from `.github/workflows` files.
+- The Node version matrix is derived from `.github/workflows` files and combines numeric and LTS workflows.